Skip to content

 Wedding Album Layout Examples

-Finally, come the time to design their wedding album: it’s then that we become storytellers!
+Finally, comes the time to design their wedding album: it’s then that we become storytellers!

-We photographers design the spreads, they try to include the best moments of this special day.
-Knowing the bride and groom will keep their album all their life, they recommend keeping only the essential elements.
+We photographers design the spreads, and we try to include the best moments of this special day.
+Knowing the bride and groom will keep their album all their life, we recommend keeping only the essential elements.
 Here is a list of ideas.

 • Preparation